git-duet/git-duet/README.md

 Pair harmoniously!
 Working in a pair doesn't mean you've both lost your identity.
-Git Duet helps with blaming/praising by using stuff that's already in `git` without littering your repo history with fictitous user identities.
+Git Duet helps with blaming/praising by using stuff that's already in `git` without littering your repo history with fictitous user identities by using both `git`'s author and committer fields with real user identities.

 ## Installation